lcarsde/lcarsde/README.md

   * toggle window list by latest used application
   * basic configurable window tiling
   * autostart for things
+  * move windows via drag-and-drop on the title bar
 * status-bar
   * Content for the data bar (empty upper area in normal mode)
     * Memory usage